 (Surah At-Tawbah, 9:36)

-In order to achieve the goals you set, preparation has to start now.
+Thus, in order to achieve the goals you set, preparation has to start now.
 So here are 8 simple steps that you can follow to prepare for Ramadan:

 Yes, you read it correctly.
-You have to write down your aims, instead of relying solely on a mental checklist.
+You have to write down your goals instead of relying solely on a mental checklist.
 Pen down your checklist of what you would like to achieve in Ramadan.

 أَحَبُّ الأَعْمَالِ إِلَى اللَّهِ تَعَالَى أَدْوَمُهَا وَإِنْ قَلَّ